YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GTMSECSHRSRVF, Client - yyyy; Attempt to service request failed (retry = zzzz)

-Run Time Error: This indicates that a YottaDB/GT.M process with PID yyyy was unable to communicate with gtmsecshr after zzzz attempts (a maximum of four retries).
+Run Time Error: This indicates that a YottaDB process with PID yyyy was unable to communicate with gtmsecshr after zzzz attempts (a maximum of four retries).

 Action: This message is displayed when a process that needs service from gtmsecshr, cannot communicate with gtmsechsr, or cannot start one.
-While the most likely cause is a mismatch in the value of the gtm_tmp environment variable between the YottaDB/GT.M process and the gtmsecshr process, examples of other causes include removal of socket files used for communication between GT.M and gtmsecshr processes.
-Check for a following associated message in syslog or in the stderr of the YottaDB/GT.M process.
+While the most likely cause is a mismatch in the value of the gtm_tmp environment variable between the YottaDB process and the gtmsecshr process, examples of other causes include removal of socket files used for communication between YottaDB and gtmsecshr processes.
+Check for a following associated message in syslog or in the stderr of the YottaDB process.

 -----------------
 GTMSECSHRSRVFID